Course Editing Guide

 Panopto - share/upload videos in Moodle

-You can add a video into the course as a Panopto video activity - enrolled students will have access automatically.
+You can add a video into the course as a Panopto video activity - enrolled students will have access automatically (but will not be able to download them).

 - Open the course > Turn editing on > Add an activity or resource > Select Panopto video > Click on "select content".